aclavio/MLGulp/README.md

  * bootstrap only if needed
 * Support multiple forests per host automatically
 * Teardown configurations
-* Bulk deployment of content/modules
+* Set collections and permissions on deployed docs